The Ponzi Family

 In 2012, Anna Maria and her sister Luisa acquired ownership of the winery from their parents, and Ponzi Vineyards became one of the country’s few sister-run wineries and one of Oregon’s few second-generation wineries.
 The following year, Anna Maria opened an elegantly modern tasting room, establishing Ponzi Vineyards as an exceptional wine country destination.

 She assumed the position of President in 2014, overseeing all business operations.
-Under her steadfast leadership, natural business savvy, and tireless work ethic, Ponzi Vineyards is experiencing continued growth and success as one of the nation’s most respected producers of award-winning Oregon wine.
+Under her steadfast leadership, natural business savvy and tireless work ethic, Ponzi Vineyards is experiencing continued growth and success as one of the nation’s most respected producers of award-winning Oregon wine with sales both nationally and internationally.

-In Spring 2018 she will be unveiling The Laurelwood, a one-of-a-kind hospitality space that pays homage to her parents’ legacy while looking forward into a prosperous future.
-She will also continue contributing to multiple charitable causes, including ¡Salud!, an organization co-founded by her mother Nancy to provide healthcare services to Oregon vineyard workers.
-Pulling from a history of innovation and sustainability, Anna Maria is focused on forging a path onto the global market for other Oregon wineries to follow.
+In Spring 2018, Ponzi Vineyards opened The Laurelwood, a one-of-a-kind hospitality space that pays homage to her parents’ legacy while looking forward into a prosperous future.
+She continues to contribute to multiple charitable causes.
+A former member of CASA, she currently serves on the board of Project Lemonade, an organization that provides support and resources to foster children in Oregon.
+Pulling from a history of innovation and sustainability, Anna Maria also remains focused on forging a path onto the global market for other Oregon wineries to follow.

 Download PDF of Bio